 The antimalarial medicines have a reputation for being pretty hardcore in terms of side effects and overall impact on the body, especially for long-term use.
 Not all of the antimalarial medications work on every strain of malaria so the drug you take depends on what area of the world you’re visiting.

-Since it was my first time taking this sort of medication, I wanted to do my research and make sure I was doing everything possible to make sure I’d have an uneventful experience.
+Since it was my first time taking malaria pills of any sort, I wanted to do my research and make sure I was doing everything possible to make sure I’d have an uneventful experience.
 There were a couple of options that would suit my upcoming travel and the least aggressive with the shortest duration was Malarone.
 The generic for Malarone is atovaquone/proguanil and that’s what I took.

 To recap, here are the countries I traveled to: